|

 Present participle for to persuade (an unwilling person) to do something by using force or threats

-Present participle for to persuade someone to do something
+Present participle for to use coaxing or flattery in order to persuade someone to do something

 Present participle for to convince or manipulate